ridafkih/soya-sauce/README.md

 <div align="center">
-  <h1>Soy Sauce</h1>
+  <h1>Soya Sauce</h1>
   <p>Encryption so simple you can't <i>!@#%</i> it up.</p>
-  <p>Welcome to the Soy Sauce repository.
+  <p>Welcome to the Soya Sauce repository.
 This is a very rudimentary library for data encryption & decryption.
 It simply wraps the <code>libsodium</code> library, granting a very easy-to-use implementation to its secure API.</p>
   	<span>
 		<a href="#prerequisites">Prerequisites</a>
 		<span>&nbsp;&nbsp;·&nbsp;&nbsp;</span>